fogg-lab/tissue-model-analysis-tools/README.md

    - Specifically for devices with ARM processors (e.g. a MacBook with an M1 or M2 chip), install **Miniforge** and choose the **arm64** architecture.
 - Build tools
    - Linux or Windows Subsystem for Linux (WSL): g++ (likely already installed)
    - Windows (if using WSL, see above bullet instead): [Build tools for visual studio](https://visualstudio.microsoft.com/downloads/?q=build+tools#build-tools-for-visual-studio-2022).
-At the installer, select "Desktop development with C++" with the following individual components (in the right-hand details pane) selected:
+At the installer, select "Desktop development with C++" with the following individual components (in the details pane) selected:
      - MSVC C++ x64/86 build tools
      - Windows SDK
    - Mac: Clang (run `xcode-select --install` in the terminal)